|"You're gonna need a bigger boat..."|

 The wise cracking action hero has kind of become the template but that’s not to do with me.
 Burt Lancaster did a wonderful send up in 1952 with The Crimson Pirate, a perfect parody, yet at the same time an excellent action piece.
 The use of comedy and laugh lines to lull the audience off guard, so that they can be shocked a moment later has become part of the vocabulary of the action film, to varying degrees of success depending upon the cleverness and the sense of humour of the writers and directors.

 In some cases, there is no sense of humour, because the director is pre occupied with big things banging together.

 JB: Your line - and a classic- "You're gonna need a bigger boat ".
 Does that characterise your comedic approach?

 CG: Yes – that and a little earlier, when the shark makes its first full-face appearance which comes straight after the laugh line, "you come on down and chum some of this shit”.
 The shriek when the shark appears, works better because of the line that came before it.

-I wrote those words, or I wrote something so close, that when the actors were ad-libbing, which is a tribute to the writer, in than when you write a character so completely, such that when the actor inhabits that character and goes “off book", he will ad lib in character.
+I wrote those words, or I wrote something so close, that when the actors were ad-libbing, which is of course a tribute to the writer.
+A character has been written so completely, such that when the actor inhabits that character and goes “off book", he will ad lib in character.

 I also want to pay a tribute to Howard Sackler who located the Indianapolis episode (in which Robert Shaw's shark-hunter Quint tells of a shark attack on the survivors of the torpedoed USS Indianapolis) and who is very little remembered for that contribution.
 Good writer, sailor and navy man.